Quantitative Model Risk Analyst

 See job description for details

-We are looking for a Quantitative Model Risk Analyst to join us in Edinburgh or Birmingham
+We're looking for a Quantitative Model Risk Analyst to join us in Edinburgh

 - You'll join the Model Risk Management team, which works on independent review and validation of models across the entire bank